Kelvin Garmon

 Kelvin Garmon (born October 26, 1976) is an American former professional football player who was an offensive guard in the National Football League (NFL).
 He played college football for the Baylor Bears and was selected by the Dallas Cowboys in the seventh round of the 1999 NFL draft.
 Garmon was also a member of the San Diego Chargers, Cleveland Browns, and Oakland Raiders.

-Early years
+Early life

 Garmon attended Haltom High School in Haltom City, Texas.
 He played on the offensive and defensive line.
 He earned All-district and All-state honors as a senior, after making 80 tackles and 10 sacks.
 He also practiced basketball and track.

 He accepted a football scholarship from Baylor University.
 As a redshirt freshman, he was a backup offensive lineman.
 As a sophomore, he started the first 5 games at right guard and the next 6 at left tackle.

 As a junior, he started the first 5 games at right tackle, before switching to right guard for the last 6 contests.
 He made 58 knockdown blocks, including 15 against Oklahoma State University.

 As a senior, he played every position on the offensive line except center, but only in 4 games due to a fractured right tibia.
 Before the injury he had 17 knockdown blocks.